p-bakker/rhino/docs/_tutorials/embedding_tutorial.md

 ### (Using JavaScript variables)[]

-To print out the value of x, we add the following code:
+To print out the value of _x_, we add the following code:

 ```
 Object x = scope.get("x", scope);